-World’s top economies responsible for 2 million particle pollution deaths in 2010, mostly in developing countries
+World’s top economies responsible for 2 million pollution deaths in 2010, mostly in poor countries

-Particle pollution, which is dangerous when inhaled, is different from the greenhouse gases which are heating the planet, but is also a byproduct of fossil fuel burning.

-Each year, around four million people die prematurely from particle pollution.
-The study suggests that two million of those deaths are tied to goods sent to and then consumed by the world’s major economies, or members of the Group of 20 (G-20).
-One premature death was estimated to occur from the lifetime consumption of every 28 people living in a G-20 country.
+Around four million people die prematurely from particle pollution each year: The study suggests that two million of these deaths are tied to goods sent to and consumed by the world’s 20 largest economies.
+Researchers estimated that one premature death resulted from the lifetime consumption of every 28 people living in a G-20 country.

-The G-20 member countries comprise nearly two-thirds of the global population, 80 percent of the world’s economic output and three-quarters of international trade.
-They also have large environmental footprints in consumer products purchased and used, with mostly developing countries producing the goods and incurring much of the consumer-related health damage.
+G-20 countries comprise nearly two-thirds of the global population, 80 percent of the world’s economic output and three-quarters of international trade.
+They also have large environmental footprints when it comes to consumer products, with mostly developing countries manufacturing these goods and suffering the health impacts that arise from these operations.

 “Most of the people [are] now getting to understand, okay, a lot of consumption [produces] greenhouse gas,” said Keisuke Nansai, lead author of the study and researcher at National Institute for Environmental Studies, Tsukuba, Japan.
 “This paper says, okay, a lot of consumption also leads to four million deaths in the world due to [particulate air pollution].
 But the G-20 has two million deaths’ responsibility.”

 Nansai and his colleagues evaluated countries’ environmental footprints using a consumer-based approach, allocating emissions along the supply chain for a product and its final place of consumption.
 For example, a shirt bought in the U.S. has an emission footprint across several countries.
 The cotton could be produced in India and sent to China for manufacturing.
-Power to create the clothes may come from oil perhaps from Saudi Arabia.
+Power to create the clothes may come from oil, perhaps from Saudi Arabia.

 Along the production route, harmful pollutants can be released into the atmosphere.
 The researchers specifically looked at deaths attributed to particulate matter less than 2.5 microns, called PM2.5.
 These tiny pollutants can travel to the lungs and cause health problems from respiratory illnesses to heart disease to lung cancer.